akshar001/chhavi_esphome_fingerprint/README.md

    Ensure that your Chhavi device is on the same network as the computer you are using to access the Dashboard.

+## User Interfaces

+1. Display Version

+    • To display the firmware version of the Chhavi sensor

+    • The current firmware version of the Chhavi sensor will be displayed

+2. Enroll Fingerprint

+    • To enroll a fingerprint with a unique template ID

+    • Press the "Enroll" button to start the fingerprint enrollment process.

+    • Once successfully enrolled, the template ID will be associated with the fingerprint.

+3. Scan and Match Fingerprint

+    • To scan and match a fingerprint and retrieve the associated template ID:

+    • Click on the "Scan and Match " interface.

+    • Place your finger on the sensor.

+    • The system will scan and attempt to match your fingerprint with stored fingerprints.

+    • If a match is found, the corresponding template ID will be displayed on Template number entity.

+4. Delete Stored Fingerprints

+    • To delete all stored fingerprints:

+    • Click on the "Delete Stored Fingerprints" button.

+    • All stored fingerprints will be removed from the system.

+    • All Deleted entity will return 1 on successful deletion or 0 on unsuccessful deletion.

 ## Additional Resources

 •	For hardware resources, such as design files and schematics, refer to our crowd-supply campaign page once active.